 Applying for clearance and getting a waiver

 You can apply for a waiver by completing an online application form.
-(Although the Charity Commission have encouraged applications by the 1 June 2018, there is no deadline and the Commission will accept applications after this date).
-The Charity Commission will not accept paper applications.
+The Charity Commission will not accept paper applications although if you’re unable to use the online form, you can apply by email.
+You will need to include all the information outlined and send this to CCWaivers@charitycommission.gsi.gov.uk.
 Remember – you can check if you need a waiver by using our flowchart or online form.